Are Himalayan salt lamps safe for cats?

 What should I look out for?

 Cat licking salt lamp – what should you do?
 By carefully placing salt lamps throughout the home they can create a calming atmosphere.
 However remember that where they are placed could cause harm to your pet.
 For instance, if you own a cat you will know they can access even the most challenging areas.
-Now we all know cats are curious creatures and love to jump onto high surfaces, however, dogs are restricted to furniture at floor level, or only those areas where they can stretch up to.
-With this in mind you must give careful consideration as to where you place your salt lamp because if your pet over-licks the lamp the salt will cause toxicity in your pet.
+Now we all know cats are curious creatures and love to jump onto high surfaces.
+However, dogs are restricted to furniture at floor level, or only those areas where they can stretch up to.
+With this in mind you must carefully consider where you place your salt lamp.
+Remember if your pet over-licks the lamp the salt will cause a toxicity build-up in your pet.

 As a cat owner, or dog owner, we all know our pets, their favorite hiding places, their eating habits, or where they like to sleep at different times throughout the day.
 So by understanding this behavior you will be able to work out where the best, and safest, location is to place your salt lamp.